shivamkumar-0064/HireSync/README.md

 Where are candidates dropping out, how efficiently are employers hiring, and where can the recruitment process be improved?

 ## 🏗️ Project Workflow
+Data Generation

+The dataset used in this project is synthetic, generated using the Python Faker library to simulate realistic recruitment data across employers, jobs, candidates, applications, and application stage history.
+No real personal or company data is used anywhere in this project.

+📓 Notebook: HireSync Data Generation – Google Colab

 The complete project was developed in five phases: